mlund01/scheduler/README.md

 6. As a manager, I want to see the schedule, by listing shifts within a specific time period,

+Note: I built this feature to be inclusive of any shift that fell within the time range, meaning that only part of the shift has to fall within the range, not the entire shift from start to finish

 ##### Request

 ```shell